samsquire/ideas4/README.md

 GraphQL is nearest to this idea.
 I want a linked list of this data or an object graph that looks like this.

+Can define an algebra that works with nested collections and has a price called associate which associates data of a source collection with another structure.

 # 10. Access pattern serialization

 A format or data structure that represents an access pattern for data.